AaronAcerboni/planet.js/README.md

 > Starts up the planet.js server.
 This involves the main HTTP listening loop, and code which starts up the polling activities.

+Init : `core/init.js`

+> First module run.
+Currently manifests the aggregation sets in `aggregations.json` into running Activities.

 Activities : `core/Activities.js`

-> Creates Polling objects.
+> Creates Polling and Subscriber objects.
 These objects are derived using the `aggregations.json` configuration file.
-Polling objects follow a routine which involves 1) Fetching data.
-2) Parsing it.
-3) Checking it for processing.
-4) Storing it in the database.
-All using the appropriate components.
+Polling objects call upon their associated process every n milliseconds as defined in `aggregations.json`.
+Subscriber objects are not polled and assume their associated process sets up a listening connection.

 Fetch : `core/Fetcher.js`